bolitt/note/README.md

 note
 ====

-Online note app, which make full use of the client-side technology (html5 + javascript) to create online note clips for better organization of your daily work
+An online note app, which makes full use of the client-side technology (html5 + javascript) to create online note clips for better organization of your daily work